Reviewed by Mike Kelly

 Toronto-based realtor Mike Kelly says it’s important to be aware of what the market is like for your target home before you make an offer.

 “Number one should be the state of the market and how many offers a typical listing is receiving at the time,” says Kelly.
-“This is important to know because it will help formulate a strategy to submit an offer and successful purchase the property.”
+“This is important to know because it will help formulate a strategy to submit an offer and successfully purchase the property.”

 The next question follows the same line of reasoning: